LinguistDeveloper/clarive/docs/palette/fieldlets/Revision box.markdown

 <br />
 ### Branch
-* Configure the branch to view in the form.
+* Configure the branch to view in the topic.